KikeVen/python911/_posts/2019-9-23-string_tutorial-09.md

 ### `.center()`

-We can center a strings on a given field of spaces
+We can center a strings on a given field of spaces.

 ```python
 >>> 'Beautiful'.center(15)